 Step 2 has to do with thought training.
-The two main reasons why religion and supporting exercises is a necessity is partly, that the ongoing self-confirmation of the ego and its negative automatic thoughts, is replaced by a spiritual remembrance, partly that the collective inertia is purified and prepared, so that the Ego is made transparent along with that original sin and negative karma are transformed and transfigured in the contact with the Source (God, Christ, the enlightened consciousness, the saints etc.) And these two processes mutually fertilize each other.
+The two main reasons why religion and supporting exercises is a necessity is partly, that the ongoing self-confirmation of the ego and its negative automatic thoughts, is replaced by a spiritual remembrance, partly that the collective inertia is purified and prepared, so that the Ego is made transparent along with that original sin and negative karma are transformed and transfigured in the contact with the Source (God, Christ, Buddha, the enlightened consciousness, the saints etc.) And these two processes mutually fertilize each other.

 The supporting exercises are the beginning of the spiritual practice, where you begin to activate the higher functions of the mind.
 In my first book Meditation as an Art of Life I describe five supporting exercises.
 The most important is the re-discovery and development of your Hara center.
 Hara is fundamental to all wisdom traditions and natural healing professions.
 So where everything before were revolving around your ego, everything is now revolving around Hara.
 Hara is primarily known from Zen Buddhism and Taoism, but is also central in Hesychastic mysticism.
 The Hesychasts Omphalopsychites) is an order at Athos, who with the chin supported at the breast look at their navel (Omphalos), until they see the uncreated light.